contactandyc/another-c-library/2_timing.md

 while(*p != 0) /* fifth time *p == 0, so condition is no longer true */
 ```

-At this point, p points to just passed the letter s and has been advanced 4 times so the length is 4.
+At this point, p points to just passed the letter s and advanced 4 times, so the length is 4.

-It is common for developers to use int as a return type, however it is generally more efficient and less bug prone to use size_t.
-In order for a 64 bit CPU to work with an int, it must split a register since the CPU is meant to work with 64 bit integers.
-This split isn't cheap.
-In addition, if you use size_t or (ssize_t for signed numbers), the program will be more portable to 64 bit systems where a string might be longer than 2 billion bytes.
-A better implementation of strlen might look like the following.
-The only difference is that the strlen returns a type size_t.
-Strings can't be negative in length, so returning an unsigned number also helps people using the function to understand that.
+It is common for developers to use `int` as a return type.
+However, it is generally more efficient and less bug-prone to use `size_t`.
+In order for a 64 bit CPU to work with an `int`, it must split a register since the CPU is meant to work with 64-bit integers.
+This split is not cheap.
+Additionally, if you use `size_t` or (`ssize_t` for signed numbers), the program will be more portable to 64-bit systems where a string might be longer than 2 billion bytes.
+A better implementation of `strlen` might look like the following.
+The only difference is that the `strlen` returns a type `size_t`.
+Strings cannot be negative in length, so returning an unsigned number also helps people using the function to understand that.

 ```c
 size_t strlen(char *s) {
   char *p = s;